Alvearie/hri-api-spec/README.md

 The HRI Management API is defined using the OpenAPI 3.0 specification: [management-api/management.yml](management-api/management.yml).

 ### Viewing or Modifying the API
 The Swagger [viewer](https://swagger.io/tools/swagger-ui/) or [editor](https://editor.swagger.io/) is an easy way to view and/or modify the API.
-You can also run the editor locally in a docker image and it will be available at http://localhost:80.
+You can also run the editor locally in a docker image, and it will be available at http://localhost:80.
 ```
 docker run -i --rm -p 80:8080 swaggerapi/swagger-editor
 ```